Harvey Weinstein Won’t Testify To Grand Jury; Claims “Denied Access” To Case Info

 Today’s decision that Weinstein won’t testify before the grand jury follows Brafman going to the courthouse on Tuesday to begin derailing the case against his client.
 Though last week saw the first criminal charges slapped on Weinstein, the last six months has seen more than 80 women go public with claims of sexual assault or sexual harassment since a New York Times expose unveiled the producer’s alleged vile conduct.

-Though Weinstein wasn’t there himself, the lawyer met for nearly two hours with Justice James Burke in closed chambers yesterday.
+Weinstein wasn’t there himself but his lawyer met for nearly two hours with prosecutors from the D.A.’s office and Justice James Burke in closed chambers yesterday.
 Later, the media friendly Brafman said that he had concerns that with all the public pressure and spotlighting of Weinstein since that October 5 NYT article could the producer truly receive a fair trial.
 The lawyer also aimed to undermine the case by stating that one of the women cited in the May 25 charges was in fact someone Weinstein had a “consensual sexual relationship” with for five years before and several years after the alleged 2013 rape.

 Clearly on a PR arch and in the opening stages of a defense strategy, Brafman reiterated those comments and more pointed remarks today.